jcoope02/nobl9-data-source-migrator/README.md

 - **Comprehensive Logging**: Detailed audit trail of all migrations and operations
 - **Cross-Platform Support**: Works on Windows, macOS, and Linux systems
 - **Context Management**: Automatically saves and restores your sloctl context

+## ⚠️ Important Disclaimer

+**This script is NOT officially supported by Nobl9.** It is a community-contributed tool created by Jeremy Cooper, a Nobl9 employee, for internal and community use.

+- **Use at your own risk** - This is not production-tested by Nobl9
+- **No official support** - Nobl9 support team cannot help with this script
+- **Community contribution** - Created for the Nobl9 user community
+- **Internal tool** - Originally developed for internal Nobl9 use cases

 ## Prerequisites